taybluetooth/taybluetooth/README.md

 I am a 4th Year Software Engineering Student currently studying at Heriot Watt University in Edinburgh. 🏙️

-I am also a Software Engineer fulfilling an internship at Scrapp LLC. 👨‍🔬
+I am also a Software Engineer specialising in mobile and web app development at Scrapp LLC.

 #### What I'm currently working on:

-- ✍️ Currently working on making my own personal blog.
-- 💪 Currently learning C and improving my Javascript.
+- 💪 Learning Typescript.
-- 📖 Learning Flutter and Dart for my job.
+- 📖 Studying Ruby.
-- 👨‍🎓 Deciding my dissertation topic for next semester.
+- 👨‍🎓 Implementing my dissertation project.

 #### Statistics: